Test Patch Generation

 User Preset Patch Lists

-User generated .csv Preset Patch Lists should match the Patch Scale setting defined within the ColourSpace Settings menu - Legal, Extended, or Full, to guarantee expected operation.
+User generated .csv Patch Lists should match the Patch Scale setting defined within the ColourSpace Settings menu - Legal, Extended, or Full, as well as define the patch triplet values in the correct Resolution bit depth, to guarantee expected profiling results, although if there is a mismatch ColourSpace will rescale the patches as accurately as is possible, as the imported integer .csv patch list will have been converted into ColourSpace's internal float values.

 When performing an Auto Advance sequence, the highlighted patch being measured will start and stop with the min/max patches that match the set Patch Scale, not the min/max patches within the patch list, if they go below/above the values set via Patch Scale.